heyglen/heyglen.github.io/_posts/2016-07-29-openssl-decode-pfx.md

 -----END RSA PRIVATE KEY-----
 ```

-# The Public Key (Certificate)
+# The Certificate (Public Key)

-Many certificates output?
+Where many certificates output?
+It is the CA chain together with the certificate matching the key.
+Which certificate matches the key?
 Check the subject:

 ```
 subject=/C=XX/ST=XXX/L=XXX/O=XXX/OU=XXXX/CN=hostname.example.com